-Please complete each section

-Full Name Crystal Rumfelt Date of Birth

-Home Address 65 Blackberry Bend Murphy, NC 28906

-Home Phone

-Current Employers Community Coll lege

-Job Title Years in current position 7

-Business Phone: 828-835-4277 Fax:

-E-Mail Address: crumfelt@tricountycc.edu

-Duties Oversees the planning and execution of funde raising and community engagement events.

-Feacher Preparation academic programs.

-Other employment history Carolina Chris stian Academy of Hayesville,Inc

-It is the Board of Commissioners goal to maintain Boards/Commissions/Committees based on race, District No.

-Male Female X

-White X Black Hispanic Nati Ne American Asian Other list only one per form) SWCDC Board

-Generally, the Board of Commissioners desires to Boards/Commissions/Committees for as much cit o broaden participation on tizen involvement as possible; therefore, a goal is to issions/Committees.
-Therefore, please list any other

-Region A Partnership for Children Exe cutive Board

-I am passionate about early

-Why are you interested in serving on this Board/Commission/Committee?
+Please complete each section Full Name Crystal Rumfelt Date of Birth Home Address 65 Blackberry Bend Murphy, NC 28906 Home Phone Current Employers Tri-County Community College Joh Title Senior Director of External Relations and Foundation/ Business Phone: 828-835-4277 Fax: F-Mail Address: Craffic Regulation of the Control o Duties Oversees the planning and execution of fundraising and community engagement events.
+Coordinates the Early Childhood and Teacher Preparation academic programs.
+Other employment history Carolina Christian Academy of Hayesville,Inc It is the Board of Commissioners goal to maintain a balance of membership on its Boards/Commissions/Committees based on race, gender and County district residency.
+District No. Male Female X White X Black Hispanic Native American Asian Other Board/Commission/Committee Applying For (list only one per form) SWCDC Board Generally, the Board of Commissioners desires to broaden participation on Boards/Commissions/Committees for as much citizen involvement as possible; therefore, a goal is to limit appointees to no more than 2 Boards/Commissions/Committees.
+Therefore, please list any other Boards/Commissions/Committees on which you currently serve: Region A Partnership for Children Executive Board Why are you interested in serving on this Board/Commission/Committee?
 I am passionate about early childhood education and committed to supporting programs that strengthen families and improve outcomes for children in our region.